daveabrock/daveabrock.github.io/_posts/2020-12-19-dotnet-stacks-30.markdown

 title: "The .NET Stacks #30: 🥂 See ya, 2020"
 tags: [dotnet-stacks]
 comments: false
-share-img: /assets/img/see-ya-2020.png
+image: /assets/img/see-ya-2020.png
-subtitle: This week, we wrap up 2020 with some news, a look back, and a coding tip.
+description: This week, we wrap up 2020 with some news, a look back, and a coding tip.
 readtime: true
 ---